-Reporting changes resulting from the pandemic in Report Year 2020 The contents of this document do not have the force and effect of law and are not meant to bind the public in any way.
+Reporting changes resulting from the pandemic in Report Year 2020 and beyond (Version 1.3)

+The contents of this document do not have the force and effect of law and are not meant to bind the public in any way.
 This document is intended only to provide clarity to the public regarding existing requirements under the law or agency policies.
 Grantees and subgrantees should refer to FTA's statutes and regulations for applicable requirements.